|The Callington Branch

 By 1911 the ETT equipment is recorded as being Tyers No 7 instruments.
 A further Inspection of new works in 1916 records that the GUNNISLAKE - CALLINGTON section had been changed to ETT, with an intermediate instrument at Luckett, and in 1923 this section is recorded as Tyers No 7 also ('B' configuration).
 The picture shows one of the brass No 7 tablets from that section.

-By good fortune the train staff and both ticket boxes (one from Bere Alston and the other from Calstock) have survived..
+Fortunately the train staff and both ticket boxes (one from Bere Alston and the other from Calstock) have survived.
+(The staff and the Bere Alston box are now in the Colonel Stephens Museum at Tenterden in Kent.)
 The staff was a long metal rod (rather like a poker) with a circular handle at one end, which was inscribed "Go On To Bere Alston" on one side and "Go On To Calstock" on the other side.
 The ticket boxes were wooden and measured 12½ x 8 x 5½ inches, with a large brass plate 9¾ x 3 inches on the front bearing the section name.
-The box from Bere Alston was painted red (but shows signs of having been blue originally), while the Calstock box was painted green - this variation in colours may indicate that originally the tickets for the opposing directions of travel were coloured appropriately.
-The boxes were unlocked by inserting the staff into a keyhole in the right-hand end.
-The staff and the Bere Alston box are now in the Colonel Stephens Museum at Tenterden, Kent.
+The boxes were unlocked by inserting the train staff into a keyhole in the right-hand end.
+The box from Bere Alston was painted red (but shows signs of having been blue originally), while the Calstock box was painted green; this variation in colours may indicate that this had been one of those TS&T sections which used different colour tickets for the opposing directions of travel.

-The OTW staff is kept locked in an Annetts key instrument in a cabinet on the platform at St Budeaux (Victoria Road) station, from which it is released electrically by the signalman at Plymouth panel.
-By the mid-1990s the original train staff had been replaced by a square, blue staff with 'B' configuration key, and then it may have been superseded again by a round staff.
-A further change of staff took place on 4-Dec-2005 (after the last train of the day), the new staff being black with a square steel shaft.
+On 7-September-1970 the former SR main line from Bere Alston to St Budeaux (at Plymouth) was reduced to single-track and the signal-box at Bere Alston was closed.
+Thereafter there was a single One Train Working (OTW - formerly known as OES) section all the way from the junction with the WR main line at St Budeaux to Gunnislake, controlled by a new wooden train staff.
+A new connection was made at the Plymouth end of Bere Alston station between the lines to St Budeaux and Gunnislake and this is controlled by a 2-lever ground-frame unlocked by an Annetts key on the train staff.
+Initially the OTW staff was held at St Budeaux (Ferry Road) signal-box, but since that was closed on 2-July-1973 it has been kept in an Annetts key release instrument (seen here on the right in 2004) in a cabinet on the platform at St Budeaux (Victoria Road) station, from which it is released electrically by the signalman at Plymouth panel.
+By the mid-1990s the original OTW train staff had been replaced by a square, blue staff with 'B' configuration key, and then it appears to have been superseded again by a round staff.
+A further change of staff took place on 4-December-2005 (after the last train of the day), the new staff being black with a square steel shaft.

-Tablet photograph courtesy Richard Lemon, Calstock train staff and ticket box photographs courtesy Mike Soden 2002 (Kidlington Railway Auctions), St Budeaux train staff instrument photograph courtesy Howard Sprenger 2004, key token photograph courtesy Brian Janes 2005 (Colonel Stephens Museum).
+Tablet photograph courtesy Richard Lemon, Calstock train staff and ticket box photographs courtesy Mike Soden (Great Central Railwayana Auctions), SR key token photograph courtesy Brian Janes (Colonel Stephens Museum), red OES staff photograph courtesy John Brodribb (SDR Museum), St Budeaux instrument photograph courtesy Howard Sprenger, all other photographs WCRA collection.